macelik/MoSwADocs/docs/source/index.rst

 which offers a *simple* and *intuitive* usage.

-Check out the :doc:`usage` section for further information, including how to :ref:`install` stand alone version of MoSwA.
+Check out the :doc:`usage` section for further information, including how to :ref:`install` version of MoSwA.

 Contents